toudi/gorpheus/README.md

 Please note that if the database will be already migrated to, say, version number 125 within this namespace then gorpheus will roll back the namespace instead

-// this will instruct gorpheus to roll back all migrations from the namespace "users" var myParams = gorpheus.MigrationParams{
+// this will instruct gorpheus to roll back all migrations from the namespace "users" var myParams = &gorpheus.MigrationParams{
 	Namespace: "users",
 	Zero     : true,
 }

-// this will instruct gorpheus to roll back all migrations from all namespaces and destroy it's own state table var myParams = gorpheus.MigrationParams{
+// this will instruct gorpheus to roll back all migrations from all namespaces and destroy it's own state table var myParams = &gorpheus.MigrationParams{
 	Vaccuum: true,
 }